cms-analysis/HiggsAnalysis-CombinedLimit/docs/index.md

 The nominal installation method is inside CMSSW.
-The current release targets the CMSSW `11_3_X` series because this release has both python2 and python3 ROOT bindings, allowing a more gradual migration of user code to python3.
-Combine is fully python3-compatible and, with some adaptations, can also work in 12_X releases.
+The current release targets the CMSSW `11_3_X` series because this release has both python2 and python3 ROOT bindings, allowing a more gradual migration of user code to python3. <span style="font-variant:small-caps;">Combine</span> is fully python3-compatible and, with some adaptations, can also work in 12_X releases.

 ```sh